openstack/ironic/doc/source/admin/multitenancy.rst

 Local link connection
 ---------------------

-The Bare Metal service allows ``local_link_connection`` information to be associated with Bare Metal ports.
+Use of the ``neutron`` network-interfaces_ requires the Bare Metal port ``local_link_connection`` information to be populated for each bare metal port on a node in ironic.
 This information is provided to the Networking service's ML2 driver when a Virtual Interface (VIF) is attached.
 The ML2 driver uses the information to plug the specified port to the tenant network.

 .. list-table:: ``local_link_connection`` fields
    :header-rows: 1